Open Search -

 With the opening of Stoneham Golf Club in 1908 many Shirley members joined.
 Charles Saunders, the professional at Shirley, also moved to Shoreham.

-Around this time the Atherley family put Withedswood Park on the market and the land was sold for housing.
+The Atherley family eventually put Withedswood Park on the market and the land was sold for housing.